clstith/clstith.github.io/_pages/about.md

 ### Research interests:

+- Tabular foundation models
+- Causal inference
+- Partial differential equations (specifically hyperbolic systems)
 - Mathematical general relativity (specifically singularity/trapped surface formation)
-- Geometric analysis
-- Partial differential equations (specifically hyperbolic systems)

 I was the co-chair of the Midwest Research Experience for Graduates ([MREG](https://sites.google.com/umich.edu/mreg-2023/home)) 2023, a two-week summer program hosted at the University of Michigan for early-stage graduate students in pure & applied mathematics.
 We're currently in the process of designing a more sustainable funding model for future MREGs!